 Long-stay vessels typically include:

-- recreational vessels
+- yachts and other recreational vessels

 - project vessels

 If you know your vessel is fouled and you want to have it hauled out or re-fitted in New Zealand, before you arrive you must: